 New Glasgow Lobster Suppers is currently owned by two of the original founding Junior Farmer couples, William & Thelma Nicholson and Sterling & Jean MacRae.
 It is operated by the Nicholson and MacRae families, with 3 generations of family members included on the Management Team.
 They are actively involved in their communities and the tourism industry in Prince Edward Island.

 Carl grew up on a family farm in New Glasgow (one mile from the lobster suppers) the 8th of nine children of William and Thelma Nicholson.
 His career in the tourism business started in 1979 when he started cutting lobster at New Glasgow Lobster Suppers.
 Upon completion of high school he headed out to Alberta to work on an oil drilling rig before returning to the University of Prince Edward Island to complete his Bachelor of Business Administration in 1987.
 He became the bartender at NGLS in 1983 and assistant manager in 1986 and took over as the general manager in 1989.
 Carl is currently the president of the PEI Restaurant Association and is a member of the board of directors of the PEI Culinary Alliance and Atlantic Provinces Restaurant Association.
-He has been a volunteer firefighter since 1988 and is the finance chair of the New Glasgow Fire Dept. Carl has been a member of the Board of directors of the Canadian Restaurant Association (1996-2000), Tourism Industry Association of PEI, Foodtrust of PEI and The Cavendish Beach & Dune Shore Tourism Association .
+He is currently the Treasurer for The New Glasgow Community Corporation an has also been a volunteer firefighter since 1988 and is the finance chair of the New Glasgow Fire Dept. Carl has been a member of the Board of directors of the Canadian Restaurant Association (1996-2000), Tourism Industry Association of PEI, Foodtrust of PEI and The Cavendish Beach & Dune Shore Tourism Association .
 He enjoys teaching downhill skiing in the winter as a CSIA level two instructor and has represented PEI at the Canadian Firefighters Curling Championship in Ottawa in 2006.
 He lives in New Glasgow with his wife Sandra Skeffington and their three children Fiona, Avery and Davis.

 Barry (older brother of Carl) also grew up on the family farm in New Glasgow.
 The 5th of nine children of William and Thelma Nicholson.
 Now the VP of Operations, Barry is responsible for motor-coach and meetings & convention bookings.
 Barry has worked within the business for over 3o years doing everything from cutting lobsters to bar-tending to cashier.
 Barry currently sits on the board for Meetings PEI.
 Barry has also been a member of Tourism Industry Association of Prince Edward Island, and The Cavendish Beach & Dune Shore Tourism Association.
 He has been a volunteer fire fighter for over 30 years and is currently on the Board of Directors for the New Glasgow Fire Department.
 He enjoys curling and has represented PEI at the Canadian Firefighters Curling Championship in Ottawa in 2006.
 He lives in New Glasgow on the site of the old Nicholson homestead & still helps run the family farm.